Rays vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Rays vs. Phillies: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Randy Arozarena and the Tampa Bay Rays square off against Brandon Marsh and the Philadelphia Phillies on Tuesday at 4:10 PM ET, in the first of a three-game series at Tropicana Field.
+The Tampa Bay Rays and Wander Franco ready for the second of a three-game series against Kyle Schwarber and the Philadelphia Phillies on Wednesday at Tropicana Field.

-The Phillies are listed as +120 moneyline underdogs in this matchup with the favored Rays (-145).
-The game's over/under is listed at 8 runs.
+Oddsmakers list the Rays as -135 moneyline favorites, while giving the underdog Phillies +110 moneyline odds to win.
+A 9-run total is set in the matchup.

 Rep your team with officially licensed Rays gear!
 Head to Fanatics to find jerseys, shirts, and much more.